TigardHighGDC/Augmentation/README.md

 # Augmentation Pages

-This branch generates the [Flappy Bird website](https://TigardHighGDC.github.io/Augmentation/) maintained by our team.
+This branch generates the [Augmentation website](https://TigardHighGDC.github.io/Augmentation/) maintained by our team.

 ## Getting Started